zamerman/beginner-projects/README.md

 - [Random Wikipedia Article](https://github.com/jrgz/Beginner-Projects/tree/master/solutions/wikipedia)
 - [What's the Weather?](https://github.com/jrgz/Beginner-Projects/tree/master/solutions/weather)

+## Contributing
+Contributing to this repository in any way is encouraged.

+Some ways to contribute are:
+- Adding solutions
+- Adding new projects to the project list
+- Editing the README

+If you want to add a solution to one of the projects:
+- Save it in your own repository
+- Add a link to it in this repo in the appropriate project's README.

 ## Credits
 Project list copied from [here](https://docs.google.com/document/d/1TyqD2_oDtiQIh_Y55J5RfeA91JJECc97xYIKM112H9I/edit?usp=sharing) and originally found on [reddit](https://reddit.com/r/beginnerprojects)